 Committees are typically made up of library representatives from around the region and provide advice to SELCO/SELS.
 The range of topics addressed by committees is diverse, as is the range of services offered by SELCO/SELS.
 SELCO/SELS hosts a number of standing committees with members either elected by the library membership or appointed by the Executive Director.

-The SELCO and SELS Advisory Committees and ILS Operations meet on a regular schedule.
+The SELCO and SELS Advisory Committees and Resource Sharing and Technology Committee meet on a regular schedule.
 Various other groups meet as needed and participant calendars permit.
 As new projects are undertaken, the Executive Director may appoint Ad Hoc Committees with a directed focus for a limited time and scope.

 As described in the SELCO Bylaws Article VII Section 2.
 Advisory Committee: